codeRIT/brickhack.io/README.md

 You should then be able to access the site at `localhost:1234`.

+### Environment variables

+The images in the [gallery](https://brickhack.io/gallery) are hosted on our AWS S3 instance.

+GitHub Actions (our CI/CD) uses a repository secret to store the environment variable.

+For local development on the gallery:
+- Create a `.env` file in the root of the project
+- Add `IDENTITY_POOL_ID="key"` to the top, where `key` is the AWS IAM key.

+**Note: Ask the Engineering team lead (@peterkos) for an AWS key if you do not have one.**

 # Development & Deployment

 All development work should be done locally in a new branch and/or fork.
 Then, make a pull request to have the code merged into the develop branch.
 Once the develop branch gets to a good state, it gets merged into the master branch for a production deployment.